-The film, entitled 'One In Every Village' uses experimental film, writing and printmaking to embrace stories Pope has heard since childhood, and the people she has met in unexpected locations who lead inspiring, authentic and feminist lives in opposition to, and which actively disrupt patriarchal, heteronormative, middle and upper class structures.
+'One in Every Village' uses experimental film and writing to embrace stories Pope has heard since childhood, and the people she has met in unexpected locations who lead inspiring, authentic and feminist lives in opposition to, and which actively disrupt patriarchal, heteronormative, middle and upper class structures.

-'One In Every Village' starts with the peculiar tale of Bowerman's Nose, a witch called Levera, an investigation leading her to Theo Brown’s archive and ultimately to a missing cauldron.
-Through the work Pope remembers growing up in Plymouth in the 90’s/ early 00’s and exploring her changing perception of these characters and oral histories through a working-class lesbian lens.
-The work plays with themes associated with populist docu-series, exploring the nuances of this genre with humour.
+'One In Every Village' starts with the peculiar tale of Bowerman's Nose, a character called Levera, an investigation leading her to the archive of folklorist Theo Brown and ultimately to a missing cauldron, whilst remembering growing up in Plymouth in the 90s/early 00s and exploring her changing perception of these characters and oral histories in relation to queerness and working-class culture.
+The work plays with tropes associated with populist docu-series, exploring the nuances of this genre with humour.

-This project is supported by Arts Council England, The Box (Plymouth), The Arts Institute, University of Plymouth and WOMP Studios (Sheffield).
+This project is supported by Arts Council England, The Box (Plymouth) and WOMP Studios (Sheffield).

 About Emily Pope